FAQs

 Onshore wind, alongside other renewable technologies, are also the cheapest form of new electricity generation1.

-Northern Ireland consumers avoided paying £500 million to import gas last year because wind farms provided nearly 42% of our electricity6.
+Northern Ireland consumers avoided paying £500 million to import gas in 2022 because wind farms provided nearly 42% of our electricity6.

 Why don’t you put them out at sea or develop other renewable technologies?